Getting acquainted with the PVS-Studio static code analyzer on Windows

 When installing the analyzer, it is possible to integrate the PVS-Studio plugin into the IntelliJ IDEA, which allows performing the analysis and handling analyzer reports right from the IDE.

-After the installation, the plugin will be available in the menu 'Analyze' ('Analyze' > 'PVS-Studio').
+After the installation, the plugin will be available in the menu 'Tools' ('Tools' > 'PVS-Studio').
 The screenshot of IntelliJ IDEA with integrated PVS-Studio plugin is given below.

 In the settings menu, is possible the disable diagnostic rules, exclude files / directories from the analysis, etc.

-The documentation section "How to Run PVS-Studio Java" describes operating features of the Java analyzer.
+The documentation section "Direct use of Java analyzer from command line" describes operating features of the Java analyzer.
 It also provides alternative installation options, including installation of plugins for Maven, Gradle.